Holy Prepuce: Medieval traffic in relics

+Status in the Catholic calendar

 According to Farley, the Second Vatican Council later removed the Day of the Holy Circumcision from the Latin church calendar, although Eastern Catholics and Traditional Roman Catholics still celebrate the Feast of the Circumcision of Our Lord on January 1.
 In reality, it was more than two years before 11 October 1962, the date when the Second Vatican Council began, that a 25 July 1960 decree of Pope John XXIII enacted a wide-ranging revision of the General Roman Calendar, which included changing the name of the 1 January feast from "Circumcision of the Lord and Octave of the Nativity" to "Octave of the Nativity", with no change of the Gospel reading about the circumcision of the child Jesus.

 Modern practices

 Most of the Holy Prepuces were lost or destroyed during the Reformation and the French Revolution.

+Relic in Calcata, Italy

 In the Italian village of Calcata, a reliquary containing the supposed Holy Foreskin was paraded through the streets as recently as 1983 on the Feast of the Circumcision, which was formerly marked by the Roman Catholic Church around the world on January 1 each year.
 The practice ended, however, when thieves stole the jewel-encrusted case, contents and all.

+David Farley recounts how a relic brought to Rome by Saint Brigida and said to be the holy foreskin was looted during the sack of the city in 1527.
+The German soldier who stole it was captured in the village of Calcata, 47 km north of Rome, later the same year.
+Housed in Calcata, it was venerated from that time onwards, with the Church vouching for its authenticity by offering a ten-year indulgence to pilgrims.
+Pilgrims, nuns and monks flocked to the church, and "Calcata [became] a must-see destination on the pilgrimage map."
+A local priest reported the foreskin as stolen in 1983.
 Following this theft, it is unclear whether any of the purported Holy Prepuces still exist.

 In a 1997 television documentary for Channel 4, British journalist Miles Kington travelled to Italy in search of the Holy Foreskin, but was unable to find any remaining example.

+In 2009, David Farley's book An Irreverent Curiosity: In Search of the Church's Strangest Relic in Italy's Oddest Town was published on the topic of the Calcata relic.
 On December 22, 2013, National Geographic Channel broadcast a documentary starring Farley called "The Quest for the Holy Foreskin".